 As I mentioned earlier, make sure you check the ferry schedule at the start of your day trip so you know when you can get back to Hong Kong Island.

-Are you ready to take a day trip to Peng Chau Hong Kong?
+Are you ready to take a day trip to Peng Chau Island?

 I hope you’re not still wondering what to do in Peng Chau because I covered it all in this detailed day trip itinerary.
-All you need to do is follow this post and enjoy your time on Peng Chau.
+All you need to do is follow this post and enjoy your time discovering this hidden gem of an island.

-I love spending the day in Peng Chau as it is one of my favourite islands in HK.
-As much as I like exploring Lamma Island and Cheung Chau, I really enjoyed seeing a smaller island because it is not as touristy but still has many things to do.
+As much as I like exploring Lamma Island and Cheung Chau, I really enjoyed spending a day in Peng Chau because the island is smaller and it is not as touristy but there are still has many things to see.

 Thank you for reading my Peng Chau itinerary